rockneurotiko/ViolentPython/README.md

 ViolentPython
 =============

-A repo where I will upload the codes since I'm reading the book Violent Python The codes are not exactly as is writed in the book, I modified the examples, trying to improve it, or just writing whatever I want in that moment.
+A repo where I will upload the codes since I'm reading the book Violent Python.

+The codes are not exactly as is writed in the book, I modified the examples, trying to improve it, or just writing whatever I want in that moment.
 Cheers and don't be evil ;-)